gkorpal/gkorpal.github.io/_pages/about.md

 I am Gaurish, and this is my personal website.
 I use it to journal my work related to [number theory](https://gkorpal.github.io/reading/book-list#number-theory) and [cryptography](https://gkorpal.github.io/jottings/#cryptography).

-Email: gkorpal AT proton DOT me.
+Email: gkorpal AT zohomail DOT in.

 Here is a brief description of the contents of this website:
 - [Scholarly Articles](https://gkorpal.github.io/scholarly/): Products of my research collaborations.